This Nut and Oil-Free Vegan Feta Cheese is super easy and delicious--it even melts! It only takes 10 minutes of cooking and a few simple ingredients.

 - 2 tbsp unfortified nutritional yeast, optional

-- First, add your tofu, water, and miso paste to the blender.
+- First, add your tofu, water/non-dairy milk/coconut milk, and miso paste to the blender.
 Squeeze the first lemon in, blend and taste.
-Add the unfortified nutritional yeast if desired.
+Add the salt, unfortified nutritional yeast, and extra lemon juice if desired.

 - When you’re happy with the flavor, add the tapioca starch and kappa carrageenan.
 Blend until smooth.
 Finally, add the oregano and basil.
 Pulse a few times to mix, but I didn’t want mine to get pureed.
 If you find a little mixture still unblended or it won’t blend in the herbs, don’t worry.
 Simply transfer it to the pot, then mix it yourself with a spatula or wooden spoon.